Calculation models

 View calculation profiles

 The Calculation profiles page contains tiles that show high-level information, so that you can quickly learn the health of your profiles and associated calculation jobs.
-The information that is available on the tiles includes the status, time of the last run, emission source, and calculation models that have been used.
+The information available on the tiles includes the status, time of the last run, emission source, and calculation models used.
 When a tile is selected, a pane on the right side of the page shows summary information and lets you view the calculation profile history.

 View the status of calculation profile jobs